Javascript Madness Intro

 There are no click events for right button clicks in any browser.

-Notice that the contextmenu event does not exist in all browsers, and occurs at different times in different browsers.
+Notice that the contextmenu event does not exist in all browsers, though some of the ones missing it still have a context menu that appears by default on right button clicks.
+It also occurs at different times in different browsers.
 I think this relates to the different behavior of the context menus in different browsers.
-For example, in Firefox, the context menu comes up when the mouse key is depressed, while, in IE and Chrome, it don't come up until the mouse is released.
+In some browsers the context menu comes up when the mouse key is depressed, while in others it appears when it is realeased.
+This seems to change a lot between different browser versions.
+I think older versions of Safari had it fire on mouseup, but I don't know what versions.
+Probably it is risky to depend on any particular behavior from this event.

 There is not a lot of consistency in the behavior of the WebKit browsers on this, though the only one that is distinctly bad is Epiphany, which fails to send a mousedown.
 The others vary only on the timing of the contextmenu event.